Your Notifications

 Other popular weight loss surgery options include:

-Of all the bariatric procedures, gastric bypass is the most preferred options for weight loss because of the greater possibility of positive outcomes.
-Moreover, there are no major side effects of gastric bypass.
+Of all the bariatric procedures, gastric bypass is the most preferred option for weight loss because of the greater possibility of positive outcomes.
+Furthermore, there are no other side effects of gastric bypass.

 What are the criteria for gastric bypass surgery?